The Complete Honest Hands-On Review Of Panasonic EVA1

 When pushed to high ISOs, the peaking can pick up the fine noise as ‘in focus’ areas (even on low), which can be annoying.

-Likewise, I find the focus squares inefficient with softer vintage lenses as it think nothing is in focus.
-These problems are exacerbated in the lower-resolution high-speed modes – but I generally manage!
+Likewise, I find the focus squares inefficient with softer vintage lenses, as they think nothing is in focus.
+These problems are exacerbated in the lower-resolution high-speed modes, but I generally manage!

 Wobbly hand grip